RomanBoegli/godbbench/README.md

 docker -v  # should print something like "Docker version 20..."
 ```

-As a next step, execute the following command in order to create an instance for each DBMS focused in this project.
+As a next step, execute the following command in order to create an instance for each DBMS focused on this project.
 Actually, these are three single commands but using `&&` allows concatenation.
 The backslashes (`\`) allow line breaks.